CypherAlmasy/JuggleCode/README.md

 Note the "1>", which redirects only the stdout to the outfile; JuggleCode will use the stderr-channel for logging.

+# Installation

+JuggleCode is easily installed using Packagist/Composer.

 # Ideas for using JuggleCode

-- Deploying PHP applications in a single file and in different versions: one version with included debugging features, the other version with excluded debugging features
+- Deploying PHP applications in a single file and in different versions: one version with included debugging features, the other version without

-# Ideas for improvement of JuggleCode
+# Ideas for improving JuggleCode

 - Allow the creation of single-file PHP patch-scripts that can overwrite PHP statements in one or multiple other PHP files
 - Oppressing or replacing the body of function or method definitions (replaceMethodBody, replaceFunctionBody)
-- Improve the code by seperating the class into multiple classes, e.g one for methods, one for functions, asf.
+- Improve the code by seperating the JuggleCode class into multiple classes, e.g one for methods, one for functions, asf.
+- Convert JuggleCode to a PHP extension (see PHP Preprocessors like http://www.ohloh.net/p/pihipi and http://code.metala.org/p/ccpp)

 # Credits and Bugreports